-in Table 1 show that the estimated coefficients on firm-level emissions intensity are small and not statistically significant, a result holding regardless of the level of the fixed effects and regardless of the definition used to measure firm-level emissions.
-This result is in line with the small and statistically insignificant estimated coefficient obtained by Bolton and Kacperczyk (2021).
+Note that, following the theoretical discussion in Section 3.3, the regressions of returns on emissions intensity are affected (i) by measurement error, which leads the associated coefficient to shrink towards zero, and (ii) omitted variable bias, which is negative, pulling the estimated coefficient towards zero and even potentially to a negative value.
+The results in Table 1 show that the estimated coefficients on firm-level emissions intensity are small and not statistically significant, a result holding regardless of the level of the fixed effects and regardless of the definition used to measure firm-level emissions.
+This result is in line with the small and statistically insignificant estimated coefficient obtained in Bolton and Kacperczyk (2021).